19 Apr Psychological support

-Especially couples that go through egg donation procedure or surrogacy, find it struggling to handle the situation and process the information and the new facts in their lives.
+Couples who go through the egg donation procedure or surrogacy, struggle to handle the stress and process volumes of new information.
 The thought that you carry a baby which bares genetic material of someone you do not know or that someone else (a surrogate) carries a baby with your genetic material can be extremely stressful.

-If you feel that you require psychological support during your stay in Athens, if you want your disappointment, jealousy and anger feelings from a failed IVF to be dealt with or if you just want a consultation with her before you make up your mind to go ahead with egg donation or surrogacy in order to know what feelings might appear through the procedure and how you should discuss in the future donor eggs or surrogacy, book an appointment with Kelly.
-She will support you and offer important help.
-The same applies to pregnant women who feel depressed or chronic pain patients like the ones who suffer from endometriosis.
+If you feel that you require psychological support during your stay in Athens, please book an appointment with Ms Kontou.
+She will support you and offer crucial help.
+The same applies to pregnant women who feel depressed or chronic pain patients like the ones suffering from endometriosis.